NoahMSchool/SwiftPlanets/WRITEUP.md

 #### Research Takeaways

-The main things I took away is that I wanted to make the program approachable and relatable to the user, intuitive to use and not rely on any knowledge fromthe user, this would make it accessible to my whole audience which is anyone seeking to learn about graphing algorihms
+The main things I took away is that I wanted to make the program approachable and relatable to the user, intuitive to use and not rely on any knowledge fromthe user, this would make it accessible to my whole audience which is anyone seeking to learn about graphing algorihms.
+It

 ### Stakeholders and Audience